 Ilijana Kovrlija, researcher hosted by Riga Technical University and working on smart personalized degradable biomaterials for bone tissue regeneration, commented that “the meeting was eagerly awaited among the ESRs and even though the Zoom conferences are a new experience to all attending, everything was very well organized, with interactive and diverse content, that still managed to bring about the social aspect of these ITN meetings”.

-The next Network school is to be held in Porto in April 202; whilst the First Dissemination Meeting will be held in Slovenia on the 14th September.
+The next Network school is to be held in Porto in April 202; whilst the First Dissemination Meeting will be held in Slovenia on the 14th of September.

 ABOUT THE PREMUROSA PROJECT

 PREMUROSA is part of the Marie Sklodowska-Curie Innovative Training Network – European Joint Doctorates programme, funded by the European research and innovation programme Horizon 2020.
 The project’s aim is to train a new generation of creative, entrepreneurial and innovative early-stage researchers, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.